carlosas/phpat/README.md

 <details><summary>YAML / XML test definition</summary>

-You can also define tests in YAML and XML notation.
+You can also define tests with either YAML or XML.

 ```yaml
 rules:
   testAssertionsImplementAssertionInterface: